sikanhe/stripe-elixir/README.md

 # Stripe

 Stripe API client for Elixir.
+This lib closely follows the official Ruby Client API.
-Everything except for Relay features are complete and tested.
+- Everything except for Relay features are complete and tested.
+- Looking for more contributors/maintainers for this project, currently need help with documentation.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add `stripe` to your list of dependencies in `mix.exs`: